 Table 12: Influence (%) of the STW on the CRPS components (accuracy and sharpness) relatively to the total CRPS, for the 2Z and 2Z-2MI methods, according to different precipitation thresholds.
 The results are presented for (top) the original parameters, and (bottom) the recalibrated parameters.
 Improved prediction results in a lower score.

 It appears that the sharpness is a bit inferior with the STW in favor of accuracy (Table 10).
 When using the recalibrated parameters, the components are a bit more balanced, but still the accuracy prevails on the sharpness (Table 11).
 Figure 12 illustrates the changes (relative to the total CRPS) in sharpness and accuracy for different precipitation thresholds at the Ulrichen station.
 Be it for the 2Z or 2Z-2MI method, the original or the recalibrated parameters, the changes are similar: the improvements concern the accuracy over the sharpness, and this to a greater extent for significant precipitation events.
 The STW does not allow to improve the sharpness, but the improvement in accuracy is significant, and this especially for the days with heavy precipitation.
-In terms of the predicted precipitation distribution, it means that the median of the prediction is closer to the observed values, but the distribution is not more condensed than previously.
+In terms of the predicted precipitation distribution, it means that the median of the prediction is closer to the observed values, while the distribution is not more condensed than previously.

 6 Application attempts on the full archive